BeingMirage/GenLegal-AI/README.md

 ## API Used

-- **Model API:** The backend serves a fine-tuned FLAN-T5 model (using LoRA adapters) for legal question answering.
-No external APIs are used for inference; all model logic runs locally.
+- **Google Gemini API:** The backend uses the Google Gemini API (model: `gemini-2.5-flash`) to generate answers to legal questions.
+All inference is performed via calls to this external API.
-- **Why FLAN-T5?** FLAN-T5 is a powerful, instruction-tuned language model, and LoRA adapters allow efficient fine-tuning for domain-specific tasks (like legal Q&A) without retraining the entire model.
+- **Why Gemini?** Gemini is a state-of-the-art generative language model capable of providing detailed, context-aware answers.
+Using Gemini allows leveraging powerful language understanding without the need for local model hosting or fine-tuning.

 ## Assumptions & Limitations

-- The legal AI model is trained on a limited set of legal Q&A data (e.g., Indian law datasets like IPC, CrPC, Constitution).
+- The system relies on the Google Gemini API for all legal Q&A responses; no local or fine-tuned models are used.
-- The model may not generalize to all legal domains or jurisdictions.
+- Answers are generated based on the Gemini model’s general knowledge and may not always be fully accurate or up-to-date with the latest legal developments.
-- The system does not provide legal advice; it is for informational purposes only.
+- The model is prompted to focus on Indian law, but its responses may sometimes lack jurisdictional specificity or legal nuance.
-- Model inference may require a GPU for reasonable performance.
+- The system does not provide professional legal advice; it is for informational purposes only.
-- The frontend and backend must be run separately in development.
+- Requires a valid Google Gemini API key and internet connectivity for backend operation.

 ---

-Feel free to modify this README to better fit your deployment or add more details as needed!
+Feel free to further customize this README as your project evolves!